Kristabell74/Weather-Dashboard/README.md

 ####Kristabell Johnson

 ##### Why Built:
-I built this dashboard to tall the weather in any city that is typed into the search bar.
+I built this dashboard to tell the weather in any city that is typed into the search bar.

 ##### Installation:
 A repository was created in Github.
 As I worked I would push the information into Github.